 Italian Peak is located on the Continental Divide, north of Huhs Horn and Scott Peak.
-This peak along with its sibling Italian Peak East, is an outstanding mountain that would be on my Favorite Climb list if it were not for the horrendous talus leading to its summit.
+This peak along with its sibling Italian Peak East, is an outstanding mountain that would be on my Favorite Climb list if it were not for the horrendous talus I climbed to reach its summit.
 The peak is one of the more challenging talus climbs.
 It is every bit the equal of Bad Rock Peak in the Lost River Range when it comes to climbing a “talus hell.”
 USGS Scott Peak

 Access by Livingston Douglas

 From the junction of ID-28 and ID-33 in Mud Lake, drive N on ID-28 for 42.5 miles to [signed] Nicholia Road.
 Nicholia Road is located 6.1 miles N of the Kaufman Picnic Area on ID-28.
 Turn R/NNE onto Nicholia Road and drive 3.1 miles to an unsigned junction with a dirt road that runs southward at the base of the mountains.
 Drive 4.5 miles S on this dirt road to reach an unsigned L turn for Scott Canyon.
 You will pass 2 turnoffs for Eidelman Canyon (at 0.9 miles and 1.6 miles), a turnoff for Italian Canyon (at 2.5 miles), and a sign for Irish Canyon (at 3.7 miles) on the way.